d3vgru/nodetsam/README.md

 * need to identify what instance functions can be offloaded

-  -define minimum requirements of an instance that only supports p2p clients
+  - define minimum requirements of an instance that only supports p2p clients

 * instances add alternate endpoints for...

-  -link[rel="hub"]: browser can act as hub?
+  - link[rel="hub"]: browser can act as hub?

-  -link[rel="salmon"]: browser can act as endpoint?
+  - link[rel="salmon"]: browser can act as endpoint?

 * if instance acts as proxy, is that helpful or just more overhead?

-  -in other words, what actual work would the client be doing?
+  - in other words, what actual work would the client be doing?

 * how would OStatus need to be extended to make p2p mode (actually? even more?) useful?

-  -need to include hashes in Atom feeds
+  - need to include hashes in Atom feeds

-  -clients can fetch feed chunks and individual posts and then share on DHT
+  - clients can fetch feed chunks and individual posts and then share on DHT

-  -need to be able to sync client to its instance, both directions (pull already impl)
+  - need to be able to sync client to its instance, both directions (pull already impl)

-  -clients should be able to handle salmon between similar clients on same DHT
+  - clients should be able to handle salmon between similar clients on same DHT

 * admins should be able to set up "satellite" p2p support nodes with minimum functionality